dnndev/xmp-docs/template-controls/toggle-button.md

+---
+id: template-toggle-button
+title: 'xmod:ToggleButton'
+category: Action Links
+context: template
+summary: >-
+  The ToggleButton tag renders as a push-button at run-time.
+It provides you with a simple interface for leveraging jQuery functionality.
+keywords:
+  - toggle
+  - button
+  - template
+---
 # `<xmod:ToggleButton>`

 The ToggleButton tag renders as a push-button at run-time.
 It provides you with a simple interface for leveraging jQuery functionality.
 Simply set a few attributes and you're done - no scripting necessary.